-Click to view a handy guide for parents.
+Click to view a handy guide for parents about learning to read.
 It gives some useful ideas to help parents support their child with learning to read.
+We use Letters and Sounds as our foundation for the teaching of early reading through phonics.
+Download Letters and Sounds: Principles and Practice for High Quality Phonics

 10 Tips on Hearing Your Child Read